Nupur

 CUET English Preparation for Non-Native Speakers

-Preparing for the CUET English exam can be daunting for non-native English speakers but success can be achieved with the right strategies and consistent effort.
-Non-native English speakers often face challenges like lack of comprehension fluency, unfamiliarity with basic grammar rules, and limited vocabulary.
+Preparing for the CUET English exam can be daunting for non-native English speakers, but success can be achieved with the right strategies and consistent effort.
+Non-native English speakers often face challenges like a lack of comprehension fluency, unfamiliarity with basic grammar rules, and limited vocabulary.
 However, a properly structured approach can overcome this shortcoming.

 1. Start with the Basics of English: Building a strong foundation is crucial for non-native speakers.